zk-phi/odmt/README.md

+NOTE: You may need to run odmt/odmt.py with python2

 # OpenSCAD DXF Merge (and clean) Tool (odmt)

 OpenSCAD have two missing things when you export a DXF file :